-The white grape comes from Italy, Synonyms include Acerbina, Buzzetto, Garella, Loumnitza, Lumaca, Lumassa Bianca, Lumassina Bianca, Lumazzina, Mataòsso, Mataòssu and Uga Matta.
+The white grape variety comes from Italy, Synonyms are Acerbina, Buzzetto, Garella, Loumnitza, Lumaca, Lumassa Bianca, Lumassina Bianca, Lumazzina, Mataòsso, Mataòssu and Uga Matta.
 The parentage is unknown.
-She may not with the Moldavian variety Luminitsa (Loumnitza) be confused.
-It was first described by the Ampelographen Giuseppe di Rovasenda (1824-1913).
-The late-ripening, high-yielding vine yields fresh, acidic, rather low-alcohol white wines with aromas of apples and herbs.
-In the 1970s, she was threatened with extinction and was revived.
-The variety is mainly in the province of Savona in the region Liguria where it is used as a blend for the production of sparkling wines.
-With the varieties Bosco and Vermentino It is blended into "Nostralino", a traditional wine at many annual village festivals.
+It cannot be made with the Moldavian variety Luminitsa (Loumnitza) can be confused.
+It was first described by the ampelographer Giuseppe di Rovasenda (1824-1913).
+The late-ripening, high-yielding vine produces fresh, acid-stressed, rather low-alcohol white wines with aromas of apples and herbs.
+It was threatened with extinction in the 1970s and was revived.
+The variety is mainly found in the province of Savona in the region Liguria grown where it is used as a blend for the production of sparkling wines.
+With the varieties Bosco and Vermentino it is blended into "Nostralino", a traditional wine at many annual village festivals.
 In 2010, 98 hectares of vineyards were recorded.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012